H-IAAC/vapo_affordance_model_only/IMPORTANT_NOTES.md

 ## Install notes:

 Before anything, make sure the nvidia drivers, smi and cuda toolkit are installed and working.
 Install Eigen, then the hough_vouting, and for last run `python setup.py install`

+## Data notes:

+# Data folder example:

+Script may be called with parameter datasets/playdata/viz_affordances/input_files

+Then, inside input files, there must be <cam_type>/<file_type>/<files.ext> as in static/rgb/0001.png